 Building in the Unincorporated Areas of Comal County?

-When building within the unincorporated parts of Comal County, there are typically four permits from Comal County that must be obtained during construction.
+When building within the unincorporated parts of Comal County, there are potentially five permits from Comal County that need to be obtained during construction.
 The first is the Septic Permit.
 This permit is submitted along with a design from a registered engineer or sanitarian.
 The engineer or sanitarian certifies that their design complies with all the regulations set forth by the state of Texas.
-The Septic Permit Application is available on-line.
+The Septic Permit Application and Permit Checklist are available on-line.
+If it is determined* by the Comal County Engineer's Office that the proposed development associated with the Septic Permit is within the regulatory floodplain, then a Floodplain Development Permit will be required, which is the second permit that may be issued by Comal County.

 The third permit is a Private Improvement in the Public Right-of-Way (PIPROW) Permit.
 This permit is typically obtained whenever the final driveway that attaches to a county road is installed.
 The PIPROW Permit Application is available on-line.

 A fourth permit will be required from the Fire Marshal's Office for all commercial buildings, public buildings, and multifamily residential dwellings containing four or more residences, pursuant to the 2012 International Fire Code.
 The Fire Marshal's Building Permit Web Page is available